 The Bay in downtown Vancouver is a great stop on a shopping walking tour and serves as one of the store's flagship locations.
 Located at 674 Granville Street, The Bay is connected to Pacific Centre Mall.
 For drivers hoping to travel to this spot, there's the Pacific Centre Mall parkade or several other parkades within easy walking distance, but street parking is very difficult to find.
 By transit, you can take almost any downtown bus, the SkyTrain to Granville Station, or the Seabus to Waterfront Station.

+The Bay at Oakridge Centre Mall in South Vancouver and Hudson's Bay at Park Roya in West Vancouver are also great locations if you're not feeling up to the hustle and bustle of the downtown area.
 Both are within 15 minutes of the downtown location, offering nearly the same selection without as much of a crowd.
 Still, you won't get to see the rest of the Downtown Vancouver areas many great stores and attractions if you stay out of the city!

 History of The Bay Stores in Canada